-Under the 'More Picture' tab, we selected the 'Normal' Color Temperature, as it's closest to our calibration target of 6500K.
+Under the 'More Picture' tab, we selected the 'Warm' Color Temperature, as it's closest to our calibration target of 6500K.
 If you prefer a warmer or cooler image, you should adjust this setting to your preference.

 HDR is automatically enabled for the native apps.
 When you start playing HDR content, the picture settings menu changes to specify the HDR format.
 Once you start playing HDR content, some of the settings change automatically.
 We recommend choosing the 'Calibrated Dark' Picture Mode, and leaving the other settings to their defaults in HDR.